Sex Crimes

 What Will a Judge Consider When Imposing a Sentence in a Criminal Case?

-Many times, when we are representing defendants against criminal allegations, our clients often ask what a judge might consider when imposing a sentence after a guilty verdict at trial or as part of a guilty plea where the parties are free to argue the sanction to be received.
-While there are a myriad of considerations that go into a possible sanction, such as the defendant’s history/characteristics, the victim(s) wishes, testimony at the sentencing by witnesses,…
+When we are representing defendants against criminal allegations, our clients often ask what a judge might consider when imposing a sentence after a guilty verdict at trial or as part of a guilty plea, where the parties are free to argue the sanction to be received.
+While there is a wide range of considerations—such as the defendant’s personal history, the victim’s wishes, witness testimony, character letters, and the nature of the crime—many people don’t realize…

 Read More